CMSgov/qpp-file-upload-api-client/README.md

 ```

 2. Update the `package.json` and `package-lock.json` with the latest release version.
+3. Draft release will be created as part of the GitHub Actions here -> [GitHub Release Page](https://github.com/CMSgov/qpp-file-upload-api-client/releases)

-3. When you're ready to push the library to NPM modify the draft release created by the CI/CD pipeline -> [GitHub Release Page](https://github.com/CMSgov/qpp-file-upload-api-client/releases) .
+4. When you're ready to publish the library to NPM modify the draft release created by the CI/CD pipeline -> [GitHub Release Page](https://github.com/CMSgov/qpp-file-upload-api-client/releases).
 Open up the draft release, modify description (optional) and select **publish release** to publish the release and push to [NPM](https://www.npmjs.com/package/qpp-file-upload-api-client?activeTab=versions).

 **Production**